gaperton/Type-R/docs/chapters/record.md

 - They are validated as part of the record.
 - They are serialized as nested JSON.

+The nature of aggregation relationship in OO is explained in this [article](https://medium.com/@gaperton/nestedtypes-2-0-meet-an-aggregation-and-the-rest-of-oo-animals-a9fca7c36ecf).

 ### `attrDef` : RecordOrCollection

 Aggregated record or collection.
 Represented as nested object or array in record's JSON.
 Aggregated members are owned by the record and treated as its _integral part_ (recursively created, cloned, serialized, validated, and disposed).